-Tell us s how to contact you:
+Tell us how to contact you:

+•

 Home Work Mobile

-Phone : Phone: Phone:
+Phone: Phone: Phone:

-eded):
+Best Ti me to Call (if additional information is needed d):

-E-mai Address:
+Address:

-Date of f Alleged Incident:
+Alleged Incident:

-Were : you discriminated against because of:
+ou discriminated against because of:

 0 Race

 0 ☐ National Origin

 0 ☐ Marital Status

-0 ☐ Sex
+0 □ Sex

 0 ☐ Sexual Orientation

-0 Religion
+0 ☐ Religion

 0 □ Color

 0 ☐ Age

-0 ☐ Disability
+☐ Disability

+0

 0 ☐ Income Status

 0 ☐ Marital Status

-0 Other ed and how you were discriminated against.

-t information of witnesses.
-(Use back if mo space is needed for explanation)
+Other

+Indicate explain as clearly as possible what happened as who was involved.
+Be sure to include as mu information of witnesses.
+(Use back if more seemed as the second ch detail as possible including names and

-• you filed this complain with any other fede.
-Federal Agency ral, state or local agency?
+Have y ou filed this complain with any other federal, state or local agency?

+0 ☐ Federal Agency

-☐ State Agency
+0 ☐ State Agency

-☐ Local Agency
+0 ☐ Local Agency

-rmation about a contact person at the agency
+If you l nave filed a complaint, please provide informa ation about a contact person at the agency

-the complaint was filed. initial acoust a consuct person at the agency
+where t he complaint was filed.

-Addre ss:
+Name:

+Addres S:

-City, S State & Zip Code:
+City, St ate & Zip Code:

-Phone

-E-Mai l:
+Phone:

+E-Mail

-Please sign below.
-You may attach any written m aterials or other information that you think is
+sign below.
+You may attach any written mater rials or other information that you think is

-releva nt to your complaint.
+t to your complaint.

 /

-Signat ure Date
+Signatu re Date